 The second thing I would recommend is that you track your calories and nutrients.
 Do it for at least for the first month.
 Tracking your calories will show you how much food you need to eat in order to lose weight.
 You will also learn how many calories are in the foods you eat.
 Plus, you’ll be able to ensure you are meeting your nutrient requirements.

 As I mentioned before, making a weight loss green smoothie is an art.
 There are certain foods that are going to help weight loss and certain foods that are going to hinder weight loss.
 Check out my article on how to make a weight loss green smoothie for more details.

 Still not sure what to do or you need more help?
-Check out my Green Smoothie Health & Weight Loss program.
+Check out my Green Smoothie Weight Loss program.
 It shares all my tips, strategies and advice that I learned when I lost 40 pounds with green smoothies and whole foods.
-It comes with a 4-week weight loss program, my Green Smoothie Remedies & Prevention e-book (200+ recipes addressing 41 heath concerns based on research from over 120 scientific studies), a Green Smoothie Master Chef course, an expanded FAQ section and SO much more to help you lose weight and experience the same health benefits I did.
+It comes with a 21 day weight loss meal plan, my Green Smoothie Remedies & Prevention e-book (200+ recipes addressing 45 heath concerns based on research from over 120 scientific studies), my 15-minute fitness workouts, and SO much more to help you lose weight and experience the same health benefits I did.